AdobeDocs/commerce-knowledge-base.en/help/faq/general/backup-snapshot-on-cloud-faq.md

 ---
-title: "Backup (snapshot) on Cloud: FAQ"
+title: 'Backup (snapshot) on Cloud: FAQ'
-description: "This article covers the essentials of backing up your environments with snapshots on Adobe Commerce on cloud infrastructure."
+description: This article covers the essentials of backing up your environments with snapshots on Adobe Commerce on cloud infrastructure.
+exl-id: 0077db74-3e7e-4c98-b215-7f6c089f49e8
 ---
 # Backup (snapshot) on Cloud: FAQ

 This article covers the essentials of backing up your environments with snapshots on Adobe Commerce on cloud infrastructure.